samuelndm/quota-monitor-lcc/README.md

-Script that monitors and assists users of LCCs (Computer Science Laboratories), at the Federal University of Campina Grande, with their respective space quotas.
+Script that monitors and assists users of the LCCs (Computer Science Laboratories), at the Federal University of Campina Grande, with their respective space quotas.